 - mitsuhiko: Armin Ronacher from Austria

-Compare that to synchronous scraping:
+Compare that to synchronous:

 # Synchronous version for comparison